Pathology

 Abstract

-This research aims to investigate the underlying reasons behind the failure of comprehensive development planning to fulfill its coordinating role within Iran’s national development planning system.
-The research is qualitative in nature, exploratory in orientation, and applied in purpose, employing ...
+Introduction This research investigates the reasons behind the failure of comprehensive development planning to fulfill its coordinating role within Iran’s national development planning system.
+Development, understood as the “upward movement of the entire social system,” requires ...

 Read More